Top interpersonal skills to ace your career

 Interpersonal skills in your Profile section

-In your CV profile or Objective section, you have a prime opportunity to showcase your interpersonal skills right at the outset.
+In your CV profile or Objective in CV section, you have a prime opportunity to showcase your interpersonal skills right at the outset.
 This section should provide a succinct summary of your abilities, including important interpersonal skills that make you suitable for the position.

 When mentioning your good interpersonal skills, try to link them directly to the role’s requirements and your career goals.
 For example, you could write, “Customer-centric sales manager with exceptional communication and team-building skills, seeking to leverage these strengths to enhance customer satisfaction and boost sales figures in a dynamic retail environment.”